EliTaue/traveldestinations/source/chile_foods.rst

 Chilean Food
 ===============

-Due to it's mixed heritage of indigineous customs and Spanish additions
+Due to it's mixed heritage of indigenous customs and Spanish additions